kgisl/pythonFDP/notes/cs3003-unit3.md

 ## Which program is correct?
 We need a string reversal function and it needs to be using recursion.
-Which achieves the purpose between A and B?
+Between Program A and Program B which one accomplishes this goal?
 If so, does it achieve the objective for any type and length of string?

 ```python
 ## Program A